-- LIGHTWEIGHT - The ultimate everyday twin stroller system for ages 3 months or older that is ready for your family.
-It can grow from a double to a triple or quad with an expandable tandem add-on seat, meaning your family...
+- LIGHTWEIGHT – The ultimate everyday twin stroller system for ages 3 months or older that is ready for your family.
+It can grow from a double to a triple or quad with an expandable tandem...

 - CONVENIENT – Keep snacks and drinks where you need them with one child snack cup, two child cup holders, and one parent cup holder.
 The elastic storage basket is perfect for a diaper bag.

 - COLLAPSE AND FOLD – This high grade convenience stroller for two kids is Disney approved and can fit children from newborns up to 50 pounds in each seat.
 The simple collapse and fold only...